electrone901/jpfp-template-b/README.md

 ### The Premise

-You are the CTO of the Margaret Hamilton Interplanetary Academy of JavaScript.
-Create a RESTful web platform that allows you to manage your students and campuses.
-Before getting started, please carefully review the expectations as outlined below.

 You run StackBot Inc., a business staffed entirely by robots.
 Each robot may be assigned to several projects at a time.
 Create a RESTful web platform that allows you to manage your robots and projects.
 Before getting started, please carefully review the expectations as outlined below.

 ### The tools